versionone/VersionOne.SDK.JavaScript/README.md

 http://www.versionone.com/training/product_training_services/

-Have a question?
+You can also pop into our public HipChat room at: http://www.hipchat.com/grNeYfSGw

+Not into the chat thing?
 Get help from the community of VersionOne developers:

 http://groups.google.com/group/versionone-dev/